khushiyadav0105/Binge-Time/README.md

    - created store
    - updated profile Api call
    - BugFix : Sign up user displayName and profile picture update
    - BugFix:if user is not logged in Redirect user to login page and    vice versa
    - Fetch from TMDB movies
+   - Unsubscribed to the onAuthStateChanged callback
+   - add hardcoded values to constants file